 Klaviyo also includes an object for data feeds, which is related to our catalogs implementation.

 - Below, you’ll find an explanation of how each one is used in Klaviyo.

-Data pushed into Klaviyo (from Profiles, Metrics, and Catalogs / Data Feeds) is primarily used for two reasons:
+Data pushed into Klaviyo is primarily used for two reasons:

-There are three main ways in Klaviyo to target and personalize:
+There are three main ways in Klaviyo to target users and personalize content:

 - Segmentation and conditional filters

 Send an email one hour after someone adds an item into their cart, but only if that user has not completed a purchase since adding that item.
-People from the United States receive one email, while people outside the United States receive another email.
+People from the United States receive one version of the message, while people outside the United States receive another version of the message.

-Dynamically insert the person’s name, details about the item added to cart, and details for other recommended products based on purchase history into a message.
+Dynamically insert the person’s name, details about the items in the cart, and details for other recommended products based on purchase history into a message.